parseshyam/fake-api-mocker/README.md

 ```
 # Nested Schema [ Object or Array of [Objects or Primitive Types]  ]

-1. For nested object you can simply nest it by chaining `.isObject`
+1. For nested object you can simply nest it by chaining `.isObject()` which will accept a object schema as a parameter
-for exapmle consider name has firstName and lastName as nested fields, Hence Schema would look like
+for exapmle consider `name` has `firstName` and `lastName` as nested fields.

+For below json:-
 ```json
 {
   "name": {